 The Trust's ability to comply with the REIT Exception during 2012 is predicated upon certain Tax Proposals being enacted, as described below.
 If the December 16, 2010 Proposals (as defined below) are not enacted in their current form, the SIFT Rules are expected to apply to the Trust during its 2012 taxation year as a result of the nature of certain assets to be purchased from NorRock.
-Management of the Trust believes that the application of the SIFT Rules would have no impact on the Trust or Unitholders and that no financial statement liability for taxes would be required as the Trust should have no taxable income in 2012 taxation year due solely to the acquisition of certain assets from NorRock, Management of the Trust believes that the Trust believes to the extent that the Trust is subject to the SIFT Rules during its 2012 taxation year due solely to the acquisition of certain assets from NorRock, Management of the Trust expects to dispose of such assets in 2012 so that the Trust would not be subject to the SIFT Rules in 2013.
+Management of the Trust believes that the application of the SIFT Rules would have no impact on the Trust or Unitholders and that no financial statement liability for taxes would be required as the Trust should have no taxable income in 2012 taking into consideration available tax deductions.
+Furthermore, to the extent that the Trust is subject to the SIFT Rules during its 2012 taxation year due solely to the acquisition of certain assets from NorRock, Management of the Trust expects to dispose of such assets in 2012 so that the Trust would not be subject to the SIFT Rules in 2013.
 Refer also to "Risk Factors - Tax Risks".